 Commonly it called as onion, Bulb onion.
 The botanical name of onion is called Allium cepa, Onions have originated in Iran, the western Indian subcontinent, and Central Asia.
-It contains several phytonutrients such as flavonoids, fructo oligosaccharides (FOS), and thiosulfates and other sulfur compounds contain high levels of phenolic compounds, which have antioxidantproperties [11-12].
+It contains several phytonutrients such

 The Sulphur content in onion is helps to nourish your strands and stimulate dormant hair follicles to reduce hair fall and boost hair growth.
 It helps to prevent environmental damage because onion juice is a great source of antioxidants.
 Daily massaging with onion juice on head reverses as well as delays the greying of hair.